 Contact email: email@example.com

-Amie Scheerder finished her degree in International Tourism Management and Consultancy at the Breda University of Applied Sciences, The Netherlands with a specialisation in Sustainable Tourism.
-She received the Multatuli Thesis Award for her topic about “The Contribution of Tourism to Social Cohesion in Ukraine” where she showed her expertise in the relation between tourism and peace building as well as the influence of cultural heritage on reconciliation.
-During her studies she worked in the educational tourism sector in Myanmar creating connections between the tourism sector, universities, ministries and NGO’s to stimulate capacity building for underprivileged groups in society.
-After an internship for SeeD, she currently works as the Junior SCORE Specialist in Ukraine developing her analytical and practical peace building skills to grow within the team of SeeD.
+Amie finished her degree in International Tourism Management and Consultancy at the Breda University of Applied Sciences, The Netherlands.
+She received the Multatuli Thesis Award for her dissertation titled “The Contribution of Tourism to Social Cohesion in Ukraine” where she explored the relationship between tourism and peacebuilding as well as the influence of cultural heritage on reconciliation.
+During her studies, she worked in the educational tourism sector in Myanmar creating connections between the tourism sector, universities, ministries and NGO’s to stimulate capacity building for underprivileged groups in society.
+Following her internship with SeeD, she joined the team full time, and is currently based in Kiev focusing on improving SeeD's data visualisation and outreach toolkit.

 Contact email: firstname.lastname@example.org